 - 1.2.1.
 The document initially introduces some basic principles in Chapter 2.0. - 1.2.2.
-The document then goes on to consider noise impact from potentially noisy sources: Industrial and commercial sounds (Chapter 3.0); entertainment premises (Chapter 4.0); and sites used for sports and recreation (Chapter 5.0). - 1.2.3.
+The document then goes on to consider noise impact from potentially noisy sources: industrial and commercial sound sources (Chapter 3.0); entertainment premises (Chapter 4.0); and sites used for sports and recreation (Chapter 5.0). - 1.2.3.
 New noise sensitive developments are discussed in more detail in Chapter 6.0. - 1.2.4.
 Finally, transport schemes are discussed in Chapter 7.0. - 1.2.5.
-For ease, where standards and codes of practice are referred to in this document they are fully referenced in Annex 1.
+For ease, where standards and codes of practice are referred to in this document, they are fully referenced in Annex 1.
 A glossary appears in Annex 2.
 Annex 3 references relevant documents including guidance, standards and codes of practice. - 1.2.6.
-To assist determine which sections of this document are relevant to a development Table 1 below provides a quick guide.
-For mixed use developments multiple sections apply.
+Table 1 below provides a quick reference guide to the user, outlining which sections of this document are relevant to which type of development.
+For mixed use developments multiple sections may apply.